kaiergin/go-engine/README.txt

 To run engine with your AI, type "go run engine.go <NAME OF AI>.go" .
 Your AI should NOT have a main function.
 Only a returnMove function.
+You can change the engine if you would like but only your AI will be submitted.
-There is no point in changing the engine as a slightly different engine will be used for competition.
+A slightly different engine will be used for the competition that can run two AIs.

 Good luck!